 The installer does not get Administrator privileges when installing for the current user without admin rights and when creating a portable installation.
 Then it cannot add itself or any other applications to the applications allowed through Controlled Folder Access.
 It will silently ignore the options to add itself and any installed executables as allowed applications.

-If your installer places essential files in folders that may be protected by Controlled Folder Access, then you should turn on the option to warn if Controlled Folder Access is enabled and the installer can't allow itself through.
+If your installer places essential files in folders that may be protected by Controlled Folder Access, then you should turn on the option to warn if the installer can’t allow itself through Controlled Folder Access.
 Your installer then checks the Windows Defender settings in the registry to see whether it is being blocked by Controlled Folder Access.
-If it is then your installer shows the warning if the installer cannot write to the desktop folder.
+If it is then your installer shows the warning when the installer can’t allow itself through CFA.
 You should use the placeholder %FILE% in this warning to indicate the executable file that needs to be allowed through Controlled Folder Access.
-This file will be the actual installer in the user's temporary files folder.
+This file will be the actual installer in the user’s temporary files folder.
 It will not be the file that the user downloaded.
 That file is only a stub that extracts and runs the actual installer.
 It is the actual installer that needs to be allowed through Controlled Folder Access.